hanzoui/embedded-workflow-editor/README.md

 # ComfyUI embedded workflow editor

 In-place embedded workflow-exif editing experience for ComfyUI generated images.
+Edit png exif just in your browser (may use comfy-api in future)

 ![screenshot](docs/preview.png)